Ken Kutaragi: Career

-In 1989, he was watching his daughter play a Famicom and realized the potential that existed within video games.
-At that particular time, Sony's executives had no interest in video games.
+In 1983, he was watching his two-year-old daughter play a Famicom and realized the potential that existed within video games.
 Thus, when Nintendo expressed the need for a sound chip for its upcoming new 16-bit system, Kutaragi accepted the offer.
 Working in secret, he designed the chip, the SPC700.
-When they found out, Sony's executives were furious.
+At that particular time, Sony's executives had no interest in video games.
+When they found out about the secret collaboration, they were furious.
 Only with Sony CEO Norio Ohga's approval was Kutaragi able to complete the chip and keep his job.

 Even while working with Nintendo, within Sony, gaming was still regarded as a fad.
-Despite this hostile atmosphere to video games, Kutaragi managed to persuade Ohga into working with Nintendo to develop a CD-ROM add-on for the Super NES which would be released alongside a Sony branded console which could play both Super NES cartridges and CD games.
+Despite this hostile atmosphere to video games, Kutaragi managed to persuade Ohga into working with Nintendo to develop a CD-ROM add-on for the Super NES that would be released alongside a Sony branded console that could play both Super NES cartridges and CD games.
 These efforts resulted in a device called the "Play Station".
 Eventually, the partnership between Sony and Nintendo faltered due to licensing disagreements, but Kutaragi and Sony continued to develop their own console.
+He wanted to utilize Sony's access to the latest technology in creating the most powerful home console available, unlike Nintendo, which used primitive, outdated technology to create their consoles.
+He also noticed that Nintendo focused mainly on children, so he wanted Sony's console to target older adult gamers, as he felt it was a market not yet tapped by any of the available home consoles.
 Kutaragi later recalled staying up all night working on the console design for several nights in a row "because our work was so interesting."
 Despite being considered a risky gamble by other Sony executives, Kutaragi once again had the support of Ohga and several years later the company released the original PlayStation.
 The success of the PlayStation led to him heading up the development of successor consoles, the PlayStation 2 and PlayStation 3.